pavankjadda/BookStore/README.md

 The application used in this pipeline is a Spring Boot application which is available on **src** folder in this repository

 ## Prerequisites
-* 10+ GB memory
+* 8+ GB memory
-* JBoss EAP 7 imagestreams imported to OpenShift (see Troubleshooting section for details)
+* redhat-openjdk18-openshift imagestreams imported to OpenShift (see Troubleshooting section for details)

 ### Start up an OpenShift cluster: